Blogs

 wave

-While the SNCF's financial results are impressive, the issue of ticket pricing remains a sensitive topic.
-Despite a 1.5% fare increase in January, Farandou defended the company's pricing strategy, stating that the average TGV ticket price has remained stable between €45 and €47 for years.
-He emphasized that the cost increases haven't been fully passed on to consumers, which, paradoxically, resulted in a decrease in the TGV business's margin.
+Now, let's talk about ticket prices – a topic always guaranteed to spark debate.
+There was a 1.5% fare increase in January, which Farandou defended, pointing out that the average TGV ticket price has stayed remarkably stable between €45 and €47 for years.
+He stressed that they hadn’t fully passed on cost increases to passengers, a decision that, interestingly, ended up slightly lowering the TGV business’s margin.

-The SNCF plans to further expand its high-speed services with the arrival of new-generation TGV trains in early 2026, increasing seating capacity.
-Beyond operational improvements, Farandou's legacy also extends to strategic partnerships focused on innovation.
-The establishment of a new "Chair in education and research on artificial intelligence and optimisation for mobility" with École Polytechnique highlights SNCF's commitment to leveraging technological advancements to improve services and sustainability.
+SNCF isn't resting on its laurels.
+New-generation TGV trains are arriving in early 2026, bringing more seats and improved service.
+Beyond new trains, Farandou also championed strategic partnerships focused on innovation.
+A new "Chair in education and research on artificial intelligence and optimization for mobility" with École Polytechnique underlines SNCF's commitment to using technology to improve services and sustainability.
+The plan is to use AI for everything from optimizing routes to predictive maintenance, even improving passenger communication.

 FAQ